zsat/discord-playlist-manager/README.md

 # discord-playlist-manager

-> This discord bot allows you to manage the playlists of a Youtube channel straight from Discord.
+> This Discord bot allows you to manage the playlists of a Youtube channel straight from Discord.
+It also joins calls and plays requested music.
 ---
 ## What can it do?

+There are 2 main functionalities:
+1. Allowing you to manage Youtube playlists
+2. Playing that music in voice channels

+### Playlist Management Functionality

 It functions like any other Discord bot, just type in these functions with a "~" in front to control your music: